 Honpa Hongwanji Mission of Hawaii is the umbrella organization for Jodo Shinshu Buddhism in the islands.
 We provide a two-way connection between the head temple in Kyoto, Japan (the Nishi Hongwanji) and temples and organizations in Hawaii.

 The Hawaii mission is one of four large Honpa Hongwanji missions around the world.
 The others cover the mainland U.S. (Buddhist Chuches of America), South America, and Canada.
 There also are temples in Europe, Australia, Mexico, Taiwan, and Kenya.

-Established in 1889, Honpa Hongwanji Mission of Hawaii soon became a spiritual and cultural center of Japanese immigrant life, growing into one of Hawaii’s most influential religious communities.
+With roots that extend back to 1889, Honpa Hongwanji Mission of Hawaii soon became a spiritual and cultural center of Japanese immigrant life, growing into one of Hawaii’s most influential religious communities.
 Today we offer Jodo Shinshu Buddhist spiritual growth, learning, and service to the community through temples, schools, volunteers, and charitable organizations across the state of Hawaii.